Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

-Prefix registrations were introduced after the previous registration system, suffix registrations, came to an end.
-Prefix registrations ran from 1983 to 2001.
+Prefix car registration plates were introduced after the previous number plate system (suffix registrations) came to an end.
+Prefix car registrations were issued between 1983 and 2001.

-The following letters were never used: I, O, U, Q or Z. This was for various reasons, namely the 'I' and the 'Z' were letters reserved for Northern Ireland, the 'O' was thought to be easily confused with the number zero, the 'U' was difficult to distinguish from a 'V'.
-The 'Q' was used to register vehicles where the year of manufacture was unknown.
+The following letters were never used for prefix registration plates: I, O, U, Q or Z. This was for various reasons, namely the 'I' and the 'Z' were letters reserved for Northern Ireland, the 'O' was thought to be too easily confused with the number zero, and the 'U' was difficult to distinguish from a 'V'.
+The 'Q' was used in special cases to register vehicles where the year of manufacture was unknown.

 The pressure put on both the motor trade and the local registration offices on August 1st every year was tremendous.
-By issuing prefix registrations twice a year, the "magic" of this one day disappeared.
-Another result was that prefix registrations were used up more quickly, making the introduction of the millennium/new-style registration system necessary in September 2001.
+By issuing prefix registration plates twice a year, the bottleneck of having a single day for a rush of new registration plates was somewhat alleviated.
+A side effect of this was that prefix registrations were used up more quickly, making the introduction of the millennium registration plate system necessary in September 2001.

 DVLA had the vision to withhold the numbers 1 to 20 from general issue when the prefix registrations A, B, C, D, E, F, G and H were issued.
 By 1991, when the 'J' prefix registration plates were issued, DVLA also withheld further attractive numbers like 22, 33, 44, etc; 100, 200, 300,etc; 111, 222, 333 etc. which they would later start making for sale rather than being standard issue.